sashalex007/ski-boot-cuff-canting/README.md

 ![Screenshot](inserts.png)

-### Custom cuff inserts and cams for more offset and adjustability
+### Custom cuff inserts/cams for more offset and adjustability

 Where files are numbered, indicates offset in mm.
 Non-numbered files are set to the max offset that the OEM design can tolerate.
 The Head design using the smaller Lange t-nut is experimental.
 The dalbello_kids design is for the JR boots (must drill out OEM rivet and provide an OEM Head t-nut and bolt).
 Lange and Fischer designs are obsolete as of 2022; working with older models.